 The good news is that some VPNs still work with Netflix.
 If you want to watch Netflix with a VPN on a Firestick again, the first thing you need to do is make sure you have a good VPN that still works with Netflix.

-Other VPNs like the ones I mentioned above – IPVanish, TunnelBear, Private Internet Access, Hotspot Shield – only work with Netflix some of the time.
-This is because they don’t monitor their connections with Netflix as much and ExpressVPN and Ivacy, who employ 24/7 technical teams to ensure their servers have 100% uptime with Netflix.
+Other VPNs like the ones I mentioned above – IPVanish, TunnelBear, Hotspot Shield – only work with Netflix some of the time.
+This is because they don’t monitor their connections with Netflix as much as high-end VPNs, who employ 24/7 technical teams to ensure their servers have 100% uptime with Netflix.